Slixs: History

-A group of singers named Stouxingers formed ain the late 1990s and were initially sometimes accompanied by intruments.
+A group of singers named Stouxingers formed ain the late 1990s and were initially sometimes accompanied by instruments.
 They made a first album, Voice on the Trigger, in 1998.
 They began to perform strictly in 2003.
 They recorded two more albums, Everything Ain’t Everything … in 2004 and … Nothing Is Real in 2008.

 They developed a scenic form of performance with the director Frieder Venus in 2010, Vocal Virus, including collagues of sound and body percussion.
 The program was recorded for DVD.

 The group used the name Slixs from February 2012, recording an EP of the same name.
 The participated in the soundtrack of the 2009 film Mensch Kotschie by Norbert Baumgarten, leading to a 2014 EP Quer Bach based on compositions by J. S. Bach and a 2016 program. in 2018 they took part in the play Time to close your eyes at the Schauspiel Bochum directed by Olaf Kröck.

 The group has performed in Germany and also many European countries, Russia, Israel, Taiwan, Singapore, China, South Korea, Malaysia and Brunei.
 Venues in Germany included the Gewandhaus in Leipzig, Schlachthof in Munich, Radialsystem in Berlin and the Bonn Pantheon.

 They appeared at festivals including the Montreux Jazz Festival, Deutsches Chorfest in Stuttgart and Leipzig, Ruhrfestspiele, Solidarity Of Arts Festival in Poland, and Red Sea Jazz Festival in Israel.